NEC4

 NEC4 Mobilisation Checklist: Commercial Manager Day One

 Before a single spade breaks ground, most of your commercial risk is already set.
-This practical NEC4 mobilisation checklist covers what a commercial manager must verify, set up, and brief before the start date — contract data, X-clauses, programme baseline, early warning register, and site team notification procedures.
+Contract data, secondary options, programme obligations, the early warning register — this is what a commercial manager must verify and set up before the start date under an NEC4 ECC.

 Will Doyle